 The class is designed for law enforcement officers of all experience levels as a comprehensive review of the attributes of excellent police reports.
 The class discusses how to properly document the events and evidence of law enforcement actions while also helping officers understand the importance of documentation as liability protection and the boundaries of qualified immunity.

-The instructors include a retired Maine district court judge and career first line police supervisor who is now an attorney.
+The Maine instructors include a career first-line police supervisor who is now an attorney and an associate attorney.

 The New Hampshire instructor is an attorney and a former police officer.